CrazyBayes/UMARL/README.md

 # QWeight: Weighted Value Function Factorisation with Incentive Exploration for  Cooperative Multi-Agent Reinforcement Learning
-The official source code for QWeight based on [MARL-Algorithms](https://github.com/starry-sky6688/MARL-Algorithms) and [PyMARL](https://github.com/oxwhirl/pymarl) framework.
+The official source code for QWeight is based on [MARL-Algorithms](https://github.com/starry-sky6688/MARL-Algorithms) and [PyMARL](https://github.com/oxwhirl/pymarl) framework.
 Our paper is submitted to "``IJCAI2024``".

 # Prerequisites
 ## Install dependencies